rabbitmq/rabbitmq-oauth2-tutorial/README.md

 #### Use Symmetrical digital signing keys

-Run the following 2 commands to get the environment ready to see Oauth2 plugin in action:
+Run the following 2 commands to get the environment ready to see OAuth 2.0 plugin in action:

   1. `UAA_MODE="uaa-symmetrical" make start-uaa` to get UAA server running
-  2. `CONFIG=rabbitmq.config MODE="uaa-symmetrical" make start-rabbitmq` to start RabbitMQ server
+  2. `MODE="uaa-symmetrical" make start-rabbitmq` to start RabbitMQ server

 To validate this configuration very quickly, run the following command which accesses the Management Rest endpoint `/api/overview` with a token obtained from UAA using `mgt_api_client` OAuth2 client: